 Classical Chinese Medicine focuses on treating the person, not the disease.

-Treatment protocols for Hot Phlegm in the brain have been well established for Acupuncture and Herbal medicine.
+Treatment protocols for Hot Phlegm in the brain have been well established for Acupuncture and Herbal medicine over many centuries of practice.
 It is important to note, however, in CCM, each individual needs to be assessed and treated independently based on their specific needs and diagnostic patterns.
 Even though Hot Phlegm may be diagnosed as the pathology, treatment for resolving the Hot Phlegm disorder will vary from person to person.
 With this said, standardized treatment protocols are best implemented with modifications to properly support a patient's unique clinical presentation.
-Otherwise, results will be reduced and a patient's health may be compromised.
+Otherwise, positive results will be compromised as well as a patient's health.

 In conclusion, CTE is a disease Western medicine is still in the early stages of understanding and developing treatment.
 However, we need to find answers today as many people are suffering and lives are being traumatically impacted with some ending in suicide.